derrickvasquez/Seekr/README.md

 The user can also sort how much of each article(s) can be displayed.

-Created using JS, Parcel, and FetchAPI.
+Created using Vanilla JS, Parcel, and FetchAPI.

 v.1.0